 What are Garter Springs?

 Garter springs are essentially helical springs with connected ends that form a circle which provides a strong radial force.
-They are created from extension springs.
+They are created from tension springs.
 The design of the spring is crucial to guarantee maximum functionality, so it’s important that several factors are taken into consideration, including where and how the spring will be used.

 After all, the spring will have different inner and outer diameters in order to fit correctly into the desired project – strength will also be applied to the spring when it’s in use, so it’s vital that it’s designed with this in mind too.